Tucson Internal Injury Lawyers

 Every civil claim forces you to deal with the at-fault party’s insurance company.
 While they may seem sympathetic at first to your injuries, most insurance companies only care about their bottom lines.
 This means they will try to get you to accept a low settlement offer or deny your claim to avoid paying you any compensation.

-Breyer Law Offices, P.C., knows how disheartening it can be to have your claim devalued or denied.
+The Husband & Wife Law Team knows how disheartening it can be to have your claim devalued or denied.
 We have worked with many clients who were dismissed by insurance companies and left struggling to pay their medical bills.
 Our team has experience fighting for injured clients throughout Tucson and knows how to hold insurance companies to their policies.

 - Investigate the cause of your injuries by working with the Tucson Police Department, accident reconstructionists, and other experts.